EU fees for 2020/21 are €15,455.

 The GEMS strongly recommends that applicants undertake appropriate financial planning before making an application to our LM101 course.
 The University has worked closely with the Bank of Ireland to develop a comprehensive Tailored Financial Package for medical students of the Graduate Entry Medical School.
 The package includes consideration of lending to cover course fees and maintenance costs.
 An application for either fees or maintenance does not constitute an offer.
 Lending criteria and terms and conditions apply and each application is individually assessed.
 The Bank of Ireland operates a branch on campus within the Stables complex, and staff would be happy to advise prospective applicants in advance of their application.
 Contact details may be found on their information sheet.

 An Access Scholarship scheme supported by the Atlantic Philanthropies is open to EU applicants for the LM101 course.
-Please note that the scheme is specifically targeted towards applicants who have previously entered third level education via a recognised Access route, or are currently deemed eligible for consideration by the University through equivalent socio-economic disadvantage.
+Please note that the scheme is specifically targeted towards applicants who have previously entered third level education via a recognised Access route.
 Further details are available here.

 We advise all students on the programme to purchase a laptop and a mobile device.
 Special prices are available to students.

 Please ensure that you read ITD's document "Computing Services for Students".

 In Ireland, the 'Internship' is the first year of medical practice following graduation from Medical School.
 During the Intern year, medical graduates are provisionally registered with the Medical Council.
 Full registration with the Medical Council follows successful completion of the Intern year.